mahavedalla/mahavedalla/docs/questions/buddha/how-many-buddhas-are-mentioned-in-the-canon.md

-# How many Buddhas are mentioned in the Canon?
+Question: How many Buddhas are mentioned in the Canon?
 Category: Buddha
 Review Status: Not started